cristhianjhlcom/rest-countries-api/README.md

 # REST Countries API with color theme switcher

-> Your challenge is to integrate with the [REST Countries API](https://restcountries.eu) to pull country data and display it like in the designs.
+> The challenge is to integrate with the [REST Countries API](https://restcountries.eu) to pull country data and display it like in the designs.
 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Hello There 👋